What are the dates of this year’s ride?

 What is the route?

-The route follows the International Selkirk Loop in a clockwise direction.
-You may notice that the International Selkirk Loop web site says 250 miles; we have included a couple “Super Side Trips” through Chewelah, Colville and Rossland for a total of 370 miles.
+The route follows the International Selkirk Loop as well as a couple of their “Super Side Trips” through Chewelah, Colville, Rossland and Castlegar for a total of 370 miles / 450 kilometers.
 Generally, the grades are moderate but there are a few climbs to give you a workout.
 See the route descriptions for more info.
+We will keep you on secondary paved roads whenever possible.

 Click here for route descriptions .